Professor Eli Neuman-Hammond

 Check your MassArt email daily.
 All of your teachers will communicate to you through email, and I will occasionally email the class as a group.
 I check my Massart email daily during the week and not on weekends, and will return emails within 48 hours.
 Feel free to follow up with me if you have not received a response in this timeframe.

-More than 2 absences will result in NC for the course.
+You should attend every class.
+More than 2 absences will result in NC for the course unless other accommodations are made.

 You are expected to attend and be present for the full period of all classes.
 Late arrival will impact your participation grade.
 15 minutes late arrival/early departure/disappearance during class will be counted as tardy.
 Two tardies will result in an absence.
 30 minutes late arrival/early departure will be counted as absent unless otherwise arranged.